brucou/movie-search-app/article/article.md

 way?
 If quality, and maintainability of user interfaces matters in what you do, give the technique a look.
 You know, it is just a function!

-[^3]: In fact, this example is taken from [an existing app](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), in which we actually found three bugs (in the error paths).
+[^3]: This example is inspired from [an existing app](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), in which we actually found three bugs (in the error paths).

-## Credits
-- Big up to [Sari Márton](https://github.com/sarimarton) for the original idea and for writing clear code :-)

 ## Annex
 Implementation examples in this article are using :